G1ANT-Robot/G1ANT.Manual/appendices/ocr-tesseract-addon.md

 1. Exit G1ANT.Studio application if it’s already running.

-2. Download [this file](https://drive.google.com/file/d/1j8gWzDgvy2KFpKTX7xbI8JpNHYaroPmq/view?usp=sharing) (right-click the link and choose *Save link/target as…* from the context menu) and save it either in the same directory as the G1ANT.Studio’s EXE file or in (My) Documents > G1ANT.Robot > Addons directory.
+2. Download [this file](https://drive.google.com/file/d/1j8gWzDgvy2KFpKTX7xbI8JpNHYaroPmq/view?usp=sharing) (click the link and choose *Download* on the resulting Google Drive page) and save it either in the same directory as the G1ANT.Studio’s EXE file or in (My) Documents > G1ANT.Robot > Addons directory.

 3. Right-click the downloaded file and choose *Properties* from the context menu.